Kuria-byte/Fashion-Store/README.md

 ## Hosting
 - Vercel - continous delivery/ Automatically deploys app each time you commit to the master branch
-- Heroku - great option but slow
+- Heroku - great option but abit slow